Lifetimes of a User-Spawn Process#

 ray.init(_system_config={"kill_child_processes_on_worker_exit_with_raylet_subreaper":True})

-When the feature is enabled, the worker process becomes a subreaper (see the next section), meaning there can be some grandchildren processes that are reparented to the worker process.
-To reap these processes, the worker sets the SIGCHLD
+When subreaper is enabled, the worker process also becomes a subreaper (Linux), meaning some grandchildren processes can be reparented to the worker process.
+The worker sets SIGCHLD to SIG_IGN.
+If you need to wait for a child process to exit, reset SIGCHLD to SIG_DFL first.

 import signal